KuZa91/Generating-a-BH-Merging-Catalogue/README.md

 To conclude, equation $11 a)$ of the paper by [S. Marsat and J. Baker](https://arxiv.org/abs/1806.10734) was used both to esteem the _initial frequency_ and the time in which the merging event gets to a maximum frequency that may be assumed as the maximum sensitivity of a given detector.
 The minimum and maximum sensitivity of said detector (that in this notebook will be setted by default to the [LISA](https://www.elisascience.org/) sensitivity values), will be used to know the time in years that each merging events will spend in the detector band, as well as to kick out of the dataframe all the events with _initial frequency_ outside the detector band.
 The _initial frequency_ value, however, even though depends partially from the masses of the considered event, will also depend on the _residual time to merging_ of the event, which in this simulation will be given by a uniform distribution

+## Analysis Details ##

+The main equation that will be integrated during this simulation is equation $8)$ of the paper by [LIGO and Virgo Scientific Collaboration](https://arxiv.org/abs/1811.12940), where all the parameters for the distribution functions were taken from the same paper and are reported together with their uncertainty in <pre><code>In[16]</code></pre>
+This equation however in order to be properly solved require to span over lot of parameters, which are :

+- The _redshift_, which may be considered as an analougous of the distance from the detector ;

+- The _masses_ of the 2 events;

+- The _spin amplitudes_ of the 2 events;

+- The _spin tilts angles_ of the 2 events;

+To increase the computational speed, the function <pre><code>Bin_and_Gen</code></pre> was parallelized over the first cycle, resulting in a performance increase up to